OSGConnect/connectbook/start/data/file-transfer-via-htcondor.md

 keep in mind that the path to the file is relative to the location of the submit file.
-If you have files located in a different `/home` subdirectory, we recommend specifying the full path to those files, which is also a matter of good practice, for exmaple:
+If you have files located in a different `/home` subdirectory, we recommend specifying the full path to those files, which is also a matter of good practice, for example:

 	transfer_input_files = /home/username/path/to/my_software.tar.gz